 Enrichment (Duke of Edinburgh Award Accredited)

-DofE sessions are varied, with one skills lesson per week, focusing on skills development such as cookery, crafts, chess, and art.
-During the additional longer session, students work with an outdoor pursuits tutor and visit activity centres/leisure areas in the wider Stockport area.
-During these sessions, students participate in orienteering, climbing, abseiling and team games.
+We are proud to offer the Duke of Edinburgh (DofE) programme to our year 11 students.
+Our programme offers two DofE sessions are varied, with one skills lesson per week, focusing on skills development such as cookery, first aid, theatre appreciation, football report writing, crafts, chess, and art.
+During our practical session on a Thursday students work with an outdoor pursuits tutor and visit landmarks, parks and nature parks in the wider North West area.
+We encourage students to partake in activities such as wall climbing, archery, orienteering, compass reading and kayaking.

 “Year 11 pupils talked effusively to inspectors about the benefits of the Duke of Edinburgh’s Award Programme, They described how the different challenges are helping them to conquer some of their fears, as well as helping them to learn skills which will stand them in good stead for their next steps.”
 (Ofsted January 2017)